 What Is the Golden Glove

 The award goes to the best goalkeeper at the FIFA World Cup finals.
-FIFA's own award history notes that the men's best-goalkeeper prize started at USA 1994 and later became known as the adidas Golden Glove.
+FIFA's own awards material notes that the men's best-goalkeeper prize started in 1994 as the Lev Yashin Award and was renamed in 2010.

 In simple terms, the Golden Glove usually goes to the keeper who combines level, leadership and decisive moments under the most pressure.